 3. Is your heart set on being a master clinician?

-If your goals are focused on honing your craft, there are many avenues to building on your entry level OT degree.
+If your goals are focused on honing your craft, there are many ways to build on your entry-level OT degree.
 You can seek out mentoring, work at a research hospital, and/or obtain advanced certification.

-Many OTs who become “master clinicians” then take on entrepreneurial endeavors like starting their own practice, or even teaching continuing education courses.
-These options do not include an advanced degree, but they certainly entail a lot of new learning in their own right.
+Many OTs who become “master clinicians” end up pursing entrepreneurial endeavors like starting their own practice—or even teaching continuing education courses.
+These options do not include earning an advanced degree, but they certainly entail a lot of new learning in their own right.

 4. Which degree will have the best return on investment for YOU?

 We cannot talk about degrees without talking about the costs behind them.
-It is important to not unnecessarily accrue student debt.
-Be sure you take time to become fully informed about the costs and benefits of each degree.
-Then, at the end of the day only you can decide if a degree is worth it for YOU.
+We highly recommend avoiding any decisions that cause you to unnecessarily accrue student debt.
+Take time to become fully informed about the costs and benefits of each degree.
+At the end of the day, only you can decide if a degree is worth it for YOU.

 Conclusion

 OT careers can take many paths.
 And, it is often hard to predict what your path will look like.
-But, I hope this post gives you information to reflect on when you come to critical decision points, like which entry-level degree is right for you.
+But, I hope this post gives you solid information to reflect on when you come to critical decision points—like which entry-level degree is right for you.

 If you have more questions, please don’t hesitate to reach out in the comments.